rpmartin32/finalprojectpaper/README.md

-# Computer Vision in Remote Sensing
+# Remote Sensing in Forest Fires